Muhammad Kam Bakhsh: Early life

 Kam Bakhsh was born on 7 March 1667 at Delhi.
 He was the fifth son of sixth Mughal emperor Aurangzeb through his wife, Udaipuri Mahal.
 He was circumcised on 23 March 1673.

 On 2 February 1681, he married Fakhr Jahan Khanam, daughter of Barkhurdar Beg, a mansabdar.
-Later that year, on 9 August, he married Jamilat-un-nisa Begum née Kalyan kunwar alias Manoharpuri Mahal, daughter of Amar Chand, and sister of Jagat Singh of Manoharpur.
-The Qazi tied the knot in the mosque of khas and am.
-The dowry was 50,000 rupees.

-His third wife was Azarm Banu Begum, daughter of Muazzam Sayadat Khan, whom he married on 14 March 1683.
+His second wife was Azarm Banu Begum, daughter of Muazzam Sayadat Khan, whom he married on 14 March 1683.
 Khidmatgar Khan conveyed to the Prince's house a special robe with half sleeves woven with pearls, and Khidmat Khan jewels worth rupees two lakhs and 26,000 rupees.
 Cash of five lakh rupees, two Arab and Iraqi horses, and an elephant were presented to Aurangzeb.
 The knot was tied in the mosque in the presence of the Qazi Shaikh-ul-Islam.
 A grand and joyous festivity marked the occasion.
 She died at Delhi on 13 February 1745.

 His sons were Umaid Bakhsh Mirza, Muhammad Muhi-us-Sunnat Mirza, Muhammad Firuzmand Mirza, and Bariqu'llah Mirza.
 He also a daughter, Hayat-un-Nissa Begum, who was married on 20 November 1709 to Muhammad Karim Mirza, son of Azim-ush-Shan Mirza.
 She died at Delhi on 14 December 1745.